rackerlabs/technical-blog/_posts/2015-08-11-introducing-rack-global-cli.md

 rack servers instance list
 ```

 The preceding example is representative of all of the commands in `rack`, which take the form of `rack <service> <sub-service> <action> [flags]`.
-We hope that this model makes it easy to interact with `rack` and to dive into services that our users haven't had much opportunity to interact with before.
+We hope that this model makes it easy to interact with `rack` and you dive in to explore services you haven't had much opportunity to interact with before.

 The initial release of `rack`, version `1.0.0-beta.1` supports four core Rackspace services: